-115.32 Volunteer and contractor training Auditor Overall Determination: Meets Standard Auditor Discussion The auditor interviewed the Jail Administrator, the PREA Compliance Manager and contracted employees.
+Auditor Overall Determination: Meets Standard Auditor Discussion The auditor interviewed the Jail Administrator, the PREA Coordinator and a religious volunteer.
 The auditor reviewed the policy and reviewed the documented training.
 The contracted food service workers have no contact with inmates at the facility.
 There are no inmate workers in the kitchen.
 The correctional staff pick up the prepared food from the kitchen and deliver it to the housing unit dayrooms for all meals.
-However, even without contact with inmates, both the food service company and the facility staff train the food service workers on the agency's zero-tolerance policy regarding sexual abuse and sexual harassment and they are informed how to report such incidents.
+However, even without contact with inmates, both the food service company and the facility staff train the food service workers on the agency's zero-tolerance policy regarding sexual abuse and sexual harassment, and they are informed how to report such incidents.
 MCCC provided signed acknowledgement forms that they have received the required training.